maverick-js/signals/README.md

   $m.set(10); // logs `10` inside effect

   // Flush queue synchronously so effect is run.
-  // Otherwise, computations will be batched and run on the microtask queue. tick();
+  // Otherwise, effects will be batched and run on the microtask queue. tick();

   $b.set((prev) => prev + 5); // logs `15` inside effect